liferay/liferay-docs/develop/tutorials/articles/mobile-apps-with-liferay-screens/13-creating-ios-themes.markdown

    You can use the XIB file from your theme's screenlet as a template.
 You should name your XIB file after the screenlet's view class, with an additional modifier that indicates some information about the theme.
-For example, the theme in this example uses `LoginScreenlet`'s default theme, which uses the view class `LoginView_default`.
+For example, the theme in this example uses the Login screenlet's default theme, which uses the view class `LoginView_default`.
 Since the new theme is a Full theme, its XIB file is called `LoginView_full.xib`.
 Also, this example theme includes a text field for the user name, and a *Sign In* button with the same